Tag: gain

 The calling of pastors is equally mysterious (including to the pastors).
 How and why God calls certain people to be pastors and doesn’t call other equally equipped (or equipable) and faithful people remains a .

 In many respects, King Melchizedek is emblematic of the issue.
 He just pops into scripture as a priest of God, and then is gone again.
 The first person titled priest is a mystery.
 That is really part of the whole point.
-That the calling of a person to more directly and intimately interact and act (in particularly limited ways) in the place of God can often be hard to fathom.
+That the calling of a person to more directly and intimately interact and (in particularly limited ways) in the place of God can often be hard to fathom.

 The author of Hebrews does provide us a boundary, which is good.
-“No one takes this on himself…” One of the blessings of the current culture is that people aren’t pursuing ministry due to its cultural respect (yes, it’s a sad thing, too).
-In this culture people are making not just a financial , they are also making a cultural sacrifice.
-In the Middle Ages, for example, the younger or daughter would be sent into the , the influence (some security about inheritance fights).
+“No one takes this on himself…” One of the blessings of the current culture is that people aren’t pursuing ministry due to its cultural (yes, it’s a sad thing, too).
+In this culture people are making not just a financial sacrifice, they are also making a cultural sacrifice.
+In the Middle Ages, for example, the younger or daughter would be sent into the , providing the family influence (some security about inheritance fights).
 The younger son didn’t often have a choice.
 That being said, many of them became great blessings to the church through their faithful service and guidance.
 While people angled to use the church (and their children) to power and influence, many of them surrendered fully to God making a big difference.
 While those that were sent to the church may have been sent with deceptive or unrighteous purpose, the boundary that the author of the book of Hebrews made was still fulfilled.

 While priests and pastors have a particular (maybe peculiar) call, all Christians have a call.
 Yours may not have been assigned.
 Sometimes the call can be within our work, our hobby, our friends, our neighborhood.
-In fact, in each of these places, we are “assigned” to work for the Kingdom.
+In fact, in each of these places, we are “assigned” to work for the .
 However, there are certain areas that God has more strongly called us to do the work.

 One of the biggest clues is how you are wired, and what activities you enjoy.
 How we are wired and what we enjoy makes our work for the kingdom more infectious and effective.
 There are limits, of course, to the activities.
 Not all activities are a .